soarqin/DSP_Mods/UXAssist/README.md

     - Mod manager profile based save folder
       - Save files are stored in `Save\<ProfileName>` folder.
       - Will use original save location if matching default profile name.
+    - Logical Frame Rate
+      - This will change game running speed, down to 0.1x slower and up to 10x faster.
+      - A pair of shortcut keys (`-` and `+`) to change the logical frame rate by -0.5x and +0.5x.
+      - Note:
+        - High logical frame rate is not guaranteed to be stable, especially when factories are under heavy load.
+        - This will not affect some game animations.
+        - When set game speed in mod `Auxilaryfunction`, this feature will be disabled.
+        - When mod `BulletTime` is installed, this feature will be hidden, but patch `BulletTime`'s speed control, to make its maximum speed 10x.
     - Increase maximum count of Metadata Instantiations to 20000 (from 2000)
     - Increase capacity of player order queue to 128 (from 16)
   + Planet/Factory